surferwat/useful-links-japan-agri/README.md

 A list of links to useful info related to Japan's agricultural sector.

 ## Contributing
-All kinds of contributions are welcome!
+All kinds of contributions from design to organization to content are welcome!

 If you are adding links, adhere to the following rules and conventions:
 * check that link is not a duplicate